-When you receive a Selective Call, the radio initiates for your attention with one of the following indication scenario:
+When you receive a Selective Call, the radio indicates one of the followings:

 - You hear two alert tones and the LED lights up solid yellow to indicate the transmitting radio is still sending signal.
 The call received icons blinks and the display shows Call received. - The LED blinks solid green once to indicate the transmitting radio is pending to receive signal.